IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/17-smart-contract-5.png)

-The result should be a `global-citizen@0.0.1` package under the Smart Contract Packages view.
-Next, make sure your local fabric is started by checking the Local Fabric Ops palette.
+The result should be a `global-citizen@0.0.1` package under the 'Smart Contract Packages' palette.
+Next, make sure your local fabric is started by checking the 'Local Fabric Ops' palette.
 If you see the message 'Local Fabric runtime is stopped...', click that message to start your local blockchain network.
-If the network is started, click instantiate (1) and hit <Enter> to accept 'mychannel' as channel to instantiate the contract on.
+If the network is started, click instantiate (1) and hit <Enter> to accept 'mychannel' (2) as channel to instantiate the contract on.
 Make sure the global-citizen@0.0.1 package is selected when asked which package to select.
-Hit <Enter> to accept all the defaults on all other questions asked.
+Hit <Enter> to accept the defaults on all other questions asked.

 ![](./images/39-smart-contract-9.png)

 The final step in this section is to test whether the smart contract was successfully deployed.
-For this, click on the contract in the Fabric Gateways panel (expend local_fabric, then click mychannel -> global-citizen@0.0.1).
+For this, click on the contract in the Fabric Gateways panel (expand local_fabric, then click mychannel -> global-citizen@0.0.1).
 Now, click the createProjectPledge (1) method and select 'Submit Transaction' (2).

 ![](./images/18-smart-contract-6.png)

-Pass the following arguments to the function and hit Enter.
+Pass the argument string `aid1,001,test,test desc,100000` to the function and hit Enter.

 ![](./images/19-smart-contract-7.png)